awsdocs/amazon-s3-userguide/doc_source/dual-stack-endpoints.md

   s3\.dualstack\.*aws\-region*\.amazonaws\.com/*bucketname*

-For more information, about endpoint name style, see [Accessing a bucket](access-bucket-intro.md)\.
+For more information, about endpoint name style, see [Methods for accessing a bucket](access-bucket-intro.md)\.
 For a list of Amazon S3 endpoints, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/s3.html) in the *AWS General Reference*\.

 **Important**
 You can use transfer acceleration with dual\-stack endpoints\.
 For more information, see [Getting started with Amazon S3 Transfer Acceleration](transfer-acceleration-getting-started.md)\.